FoodifyWasAlreadyTaken/FoodifyWasAlreadyTaken.github.io/README.txt

 Product Name: Greenb00k

 Description: Greenb00k is a web application that allows users to search for cooking recipes using the ingredients they already have.

+NOTE FOR SEG2900 MARKING: This Github Repository was transferred and while all the members committed their student numbers, that information was deleted.